Benefits of Early Intervention for Dementia

 Social Interventions

-◊ Engaging in mentally stimulating activities such as keeping up with current affairs and lifelong learning
+• Stay socially connected and engage in mentally stimulating activities such as lifelong learning and keeping up with current affairs

 Author